eper-io/tig/readme.md

 - We tested 100 ms nearby and 500 ms latency to continental cloud regions.
 - File hashes act like page and segment addresses of Intel and AMD process pages.
 - Such an arrangement helps to create distributed memory based processes.
-- A simple html [page](https://gitlab.com/eper.io/sat) can build a distributed process leveraging server memory.
+- A simple html [page](https://gitlab.com/eper.io/sat) can build a distributed process.
+- It is leveraging server memory using the tig calls with unlimited possibilities.
-- A process with distributed memory can span across servers supporting serverless and GenAI batch workloads at scale.
+- A process with distributed memory can span across servers.
+- Some scenarios are serverless, gaming, and GenAI batch workloads at scale.
 - Second, minute, day, and week retention of remote memory are able to run workloads like a GC heap.
 - The setup can work as an in-memory distributed process with optional disk swap.
 - Memory mapped, and swap volumes can speed up frequently accessed files but provide more space.
 - An off the shelf wrapper can customize authorization and security.
+Try Cloudflare.
-- If you need to scale reading back the same data, we suggest to use a Kubernetes ingress of 2-5 nodes.
+- If you need to scale, we suggest to use a Kubernetes ingress of 2-5 nodes.
 - You can use scaling with our Mitosis algorithm, the cloud investor's and CFO's best dream.
+- Mitosis uses containers with a lifetime.
+- Mitosis creates new containers, if the work done to liftime percentage exceeds the normal.
-- Handling a large bandwidth input can be solved with an iSCSI Linux cluster making it a distributed machine.
+- Handling a large bandwidth input can be solved with a distributed iSCSI Linux cluster.
 - A simple SHA256 on a file or a directory tar or zip can identify an entire version.
-- We eliminate external API calls to git and a necessary download of git binaries on each container.
-- There is no need of complex protocol binaries of git to check out.
-It is HTTP.
 - tig is ideal for data streaming workloads as a middle tier.
 - tig can handle streaming bottlenecks as a result being cleaned up.
-- tig cannot force update a push like git.
-Any deletion propagates over time giving a chance to restore.
-- See [example](documentation/commit.sh) to see the power of a code commit generating docker script.
+- See the power of a code commit generating script int the next line
+- `echo curl https://e.com$(tar -c . | curl --data-binary @- -X PUT https://e.com) | tar -x`
-- The hash construct can help to remote load less frequently used libraries like DLLs on Unix/Windows.
+- The hash construct can help to remote load less frequently used libraries like DLLs.
 - Hash addressing makes it safer to download and run scripts like get.docker.com.
 - You can verify anytime, what ran by hashing the entire launch payload.
 - Distributed databases are easy to merge with hash granularity similar to commit sizes.
 - It is super simple to use the same backend for critically distinct workloads.
-- Still, separate workloads can share data with the same hash to save on memory space.
+- Separate workloads can share data with the same hash to save on memory space.
-- Repetitive patterns can be compressed at the level of the block file system.
+- Repetitive patterns can be compressed at the level of the burst requests.

 ## Examples